From the archives: This story was last updated in November 2019.

 The young family’s next big challenge is to have a place to call their own.
 Karine said, “We are fighting for our dream, which is to have our own home, but due to illness being caused by the sun the house needs to be adapted to protect me from ultraviolet rays.”
-The couple is trying to raise 20,000 reais (approx. US$4,700) on a Brazilian crowdfunding site, called Vakinha, to finish construction.
+The couple is trying to raise 20,000 reais (US$4,000) on a Brazilian crowdfunding site, called Vakinha, to finish construction.

 Meanwhile, Karine, who has visited the operating room 82 times now and lost her lower lip, the left part of her nose, and right ear, along with the disease reaching her left eye and causing blindness, has a piece of advice to those facing difficulties in life.
 She said, “never give up on yourself, never stop believing in better days.
 And most important of all is to have faith.”

 She further emphasizes that “[l]ove exists, believe me!”